Ministries in Nineteen Eighty-Four: Ministry of Love

 The Ministry of Love (Newspeak: Miniluv) serves as Oceania's interior ministry.
 It enforces loyalty to Big Brother through fear, buttressed through a massive apparatus of security and repression, as well as systematic brainwashing.
 The Ministry of Love building has no windows and is surrounded by barbed wire entanglements, steel doors, hidden machine-gun nests, and guards armed with "jointed truncheons".
 Referred to as "the place where there is no darkness", its interior lights are never turned off.
 It is arguably the most powerful ministry, controlling the will of the population.
-The Thought Police are a part of Miniluv.
+The Thought Police are the outward extension of Miniluv.

 The Ministry of Love, like the other ministries, is misnamed, since it is responsible for the practice and infliction of misery, fear, suffering and torture.
-In a sense, however, the name is apt, since its ultimate purpose is to instill love of Big Brother—the only form of love permitted in Oceania—in the minds of thoughtcriminals as part of the process of reverting them to orthodox thought.
+In a sense, however, the name is apt, since its ultimate purpose is to instill love of Big Brother—the only form of love permitted in Oceania—in the minds of thoughtcriminals as part of the process of reverting them to orthodox thought, before executing them.
 This is typical of the language of Newspeak, in which words and names frequently contain both an idea and its opposite; the orthodox party member is nonetheless able to resolve these contradictions through the disciplined use of doublethink.